corrode/corrode.github.io/content/blog/paradigms/index.md

 * **Prioritize readability and maintainability.** Regardless of your chosen paradigm, always write code that's straightforward and easy to maintain.
 It benefits not only your future self, but also your colleagues who might work on the same codebase.
-Always write code as if a good friend will have to maintain it.

 Lastly, avoid bias towards any particular paradigm.
 Don't prematurely optimize for performance at the cost of readability.
 The real bottleneck might be elsewhere.
 Measure first, then optimize.
 It's not unusual for the most elegant solution to also be the fastest.